decentraland/old-documentation/_posts/wearables/2022-04-05-linked-wearables.md

    ![]({{ site.baseurl }}/images/media/linked-wearables/edit-collection-name-modal.png)

 ### Editing the collection ID or URN

+The collection's ID or URN can be changed by a Third Party manager **only if the collection has no published wearables**.

 To edit the ID or URN of a Linked Wearable Collection follow these steps: